michaelkernaghan/dcp-migration-test/README.md

 ## Migration Phases

-The dashboard tracks testing across three critical phases:
+The dashboard tracks testing across three critical phases scheduled for 2025:

 1. **Phase 1: Data Snapshot** - Testing the snapshot creation of user accounts, balances, and data from the Tezos blockchain
 2. **Phase 2: Migration Pipeline** - Testing the secure pipeline for transferring data to Base L3